terrymandin/QuickReference/Devices/LoRa/ReadMe.md

   # Please note the insertion of the literals 'FFFE'  in the midde, as per [Basic Station 2.0.6 January 2022 documentation](https://lora-developers.semtech.com/build/software/lora-basics/lora-basics-for-gateways/?url=glossary.html)
   ```
 - Enable SPI on Raspberry PI
-- If station module is not starting, change something in the module twin and re-deploy
 - Setup Device
   ![image](https://user-images.githubusercontent.com/833055/187965309-c909f80d-1817-4be5-a4a9-6986c3104329.png)
   - NOTE: Use version 0.0.5 instead or you won't see the region.